Cat and Dog Teeth Cleaning in Miami, FL

-The thought of brushing your pet’s teeth might seem silly, but routine dental care is just as important for your pet as it is for you.
+The thought of brushing your dog and cat’s teeth might seem silly, but routine dental care is just as important for your pet as it is for you.
 In fact, according to the American Veterinary Dental College, many pets suffer from periodontal (gum) disease, which can develop when they are as young as 3 years old.
 Periodontal disease is a common inflammatory condition that can be prevented with brushing and routine dental cleanings.
 Brushing your pet’s teeth may be difficult, especially if your companion happens to be a cat, but we would be happy to offer alternatives to help you maintain their teeth and gums.
+Give us a call at (305) 663-3300 to find out more.

 Our Pet Dental Care Services